pancelor/necrodancer-level-translator/README.md

 # necrodancer-level-translator
 Who wants to manually delete the default level and then place hundreds of wall and floor tiles just to make the basic structure of a CotND level?
 Nobody?
 Weird.

+This is NOT supposed to be a full-fledged replacement level editor.
+Instead, this program translates levels from my own, custom format into the game's XML format.
+I think you'll find that my custom format is MUCH easier to work with, especially since you can use you favorite text editor to do it.
+(I recommend [Sublime Text 3](http://www.sublimetext.com/) for anyone who isn't already using anything that's more powerful, like emacs or vim)

-This is NOT supposed to be a full-fledged replacement editor.
-I imagine it will be mostly used to create the basic structure of levels, after which you'll go into the in-game editor to make adjustments.
-It's not particularly user friendly; I made it for myself because the in-game editor can be quite clunky.
+I imagine this translator will mostly be used to create the basic structure of levels, after which you'll go into the in-game editor to make adjustments.
+But you certainly can develop entire dungeons using this program if you find it useful.

+## How to use:

+You need a dungeon file and one or more level files.
+(These can all be text files)

+The dungeon file is in this format, where `$` represents a placeholder that you need to fill in:

+    [settings]
+        save_location = $
+        name = $
+        player_glyph = $
+        floor_glyph = $
+        character = $
+        levels = $

+    [tiles]
+        $

+    [enemies]
+        $

+    [items]
+        $

+    [chests]
+        $

+    [crates]
+        $

+    [shrines]
+        $

+    [database]
+        $

+I can't think of a good way to clearyl explain in words what each of these `$`'s need to be replaced by, so please look at the files in the ./example directory to see how things work; it should be pretty self-exmplanatory.

+Run the example from the commandline as follows:

+    $ cd example
+    $ python3 ../necro_level_editor_helper.py dungeon.txt

+(You must be in the folder that has your dungeon and level files in it when you run the translator)

 ## faq: